VictorGerin/Logisim_CPU/Circuits/Docs/OpCode.md

-Because my implementation overlaps imm values with rd addr 4 differents structions is used to generate the upper 2bits of RD register
+Because my implementation overlaps imm values with rd addr 4 differents instructions is used to generate the upper 2bits of RD register with this approach i losse 3 instructions map but i can fully carry a 8bit imm

 01 |    ldi0 rd, imm			|	iiiiiiii dd000001
 44 |    ldi1 rd, imm			|	iiiiiiii dd010111